HOW TO FIND RESOURCES FOR CLIENTS

 Education and Employment Services: Career Counseling, Educational Support for LGBTQ Youth, English Classes, Libraries, Scholarships

-Mental Health Services: Hotlines, Private Therapy and Counseling, Substance Use, Support Groups, Trans Support Groups
+Mental Health Services: Hotlines, Private Therapy and Counseling, Psychological Evaluations for Asylum Claim, Substance Use, Support Groups, Trans Support Groups

 Translation Services: Translation and Interpretation